Spin-Valley Anderson Impurity for Moir\'e Systems: Fermi Liquid, Pairing, and Pseudogap

-\paragraph{Singlet regime} Unlike the doublet regime, if the low-energy space is restricted to $S$, the impurity will have no internal degrees of freedom to interact with the bath, hence decouple.
+\paragraph{Singlet regime} Unlike the doublet regime, if the low-energy space is restricted to $S$, the impurity will have no internal degrees of freedom, hence decouple from the bath.
 We term this phase as LS.
-To study the transition from FL to LS, we put back $D$ (assuming $J_D\!>\!0$, $J \!=\!
-J_S\!-\!J_D\!>\!0$) and consider $H_{\rm K}$ presented in the last paragraph, except with replacing $H_J$ with $J \Lambda_z^2$.
-Since $J$ has the dimension of energy ($[J]=1$), it grows under RG without $\zeta_x$.
-For any $\rho_z\!>\!0$, the Kondo coupling $\zeta_x$ has a relevant scaling dimension as well, as discussed for the AK model above.
-However, since a large $\zeta_x$ tends to overcome the excitation cost of $J$, while a large $J$ suppresses the scattering amplitude of $\zeta_x$, they generate quantum corrections that reduce each other.
-By this competition, FL and LS are separated by an unstable critical point, with a flow diagram depicted in \cref{fig:intro}(d) (\cref{sec:RG-Hsinglet} in SM \cite{supplement}).
+When $J_D>0$, we perform a similar RG analysis as in the doublet regime, by including both $S$ and $D$ states.
+We find that FL and LS are separated by an unstable fixed point as shown by \cref{fig:intro}(d) \cite{wang_bosonization_2025}.
 This phase transition is consistent with previous NRG studies in similar models \cite{fabrizio_nontrivial_2003, leo_spectral_2004, nishikawa_convergence_2012}, where the critical point is found to be described by a non-Fermi liquid with impurity entropy $\ln \! \sqrt{2}$ \cite{fabrizio_nontrivial_2003}.
 When $J_D \!<\!
-0$, the low-energy Hilbert space consists of $S \oplus T$, and the phase transition should be equivalent to that in the two-impurity Kondo problem \cite{Jayaprakash_1981_2IK, Jones_1987_study, Jones_1988_lowT, Jones_1989_critical, Affleck_1992_exactcriticaltheory, Gan_1995_mapping, mitchell_universal_2012, mitchell_2channel_2012}, which was also found to be second-order.
+0$, the low-energy space consists of $S \oplus T$, and the phase transition should be equivalent to that in the two-impurity Kondo problem \cite{Jayaprakash_1981_2IK, Jones_1987_study, Jones_1988_lowT, Jones_1989_critical, Affleck_1992_exactcriticaltheory, Gan_1995_mapping, mitchell_universal_2012, mitchell_2channel_2012}, which was also found to be second-order.